John Hughes (editor): Career

-Newspaper ownership and political involvement

 His initial purchase was a weekly paper in Cape Cod, Massachusetts, called the Cape Cod Oracle, based in Orleans.
 Hughes Newspapers, Inc. eventually included five weekly newspapers.
 The company purchased the Cape Cod News in Hyannis from Frank Fallaci and founded the Yarmouth Sun and Dennis Bulletin in the towns of Dennis and Yarmouth.
 Hughes Newspapers also published the Lower Cape Shoppers Guide.
 Hughes sold the newspapers to the G.W.
 Prescott Publishing Co. in Quincy, in the mid-1980s.
 The new organization became known as MPG Cape Newspapers, and was operated by MPG Communications in Plymouth.
 Later MPG Cape Newspapers became Cape Cod Newspapers.

 Shortly before Ronald Reagan was elected president, Hughes received a call from one of Reagan's advisors, asking him what Reagan should say in his acceptance speech, should he be elected.
 Hughes offered some ideas, which were remembered and used.
 Shortly after Reagan was elected, Hughes was asked to move to Washington D.C. to serve in Reagan's administration from 1981 to 1985.

 Hughes initially served as the Associate Director of the United States Information Agency, and was later appointed the director of the Voice of America.
 While serving in that capacity, he received a phone call from George Shultz inviting Hughes to be the spokesman for the State Department and Assistant Secretary of State for Public Affairs.
 Back in Orleans, the joke among editors and reporters in the Cape Cod Oracle newsroom was, "poor John Hughes: he can't hold down a job for more than six months," according to Dwight Shepard, who Hughes tapped to be the editor of his weeklies while he was in Washington.
+Needless to say, each of these changes were promotions.

 Following four years in Washington D.C., Hughes returned to Massachusetts where his newspapers were flourishing.
 He resumed his control of the companies, but eventually sold them when neither of his children wanted to fill his position.